SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/deploy-web-part-to-cdn.md

 Enter the gulp task to package the client-side solution, this time with the `--ship` flag set.
 This forces the task to pick up the CDN base path configured in the previous step:

 ```
-gulp bundle --ship
 gulp package-solution --ship
 ```

-> **Note:** "gulp bundle --ship" is a temporary fix needed with Developer Preview to ensure that files are rebuilt properly for packaging.

 This will create the updated client-side solution package in the **sharepoint\solution** folder.